kobejohn/polymaze/README.rst

 Commandline Usage:
 ==================

-`python polymaze.py` to make a generic rectangular maze.
+To make a generic rectangular maze:

-`python polymaze.py -h` for help with all options
+    python polymaze.py

+To see all options:

+    python polymaze.py -h

+For example, to make a string into a maze with some extra options:

+    python polymaze.py --string "Happy Birthday!" --complexity 10 --shape Polycat

 Library Usage:
 ==============